-“Yoga is tool for being healthy physically, being peaceful mentally and grow spirituality.”
+“Yoga Philosophy is tool for being healthy physically, being peaceful mentally and grow spirituality.”

 Yoga is the most ancient human science, developed and taught by realized saints and seers.
 People have been practicing yoga all over the world for thousands of years.

 According to Yoga Philosophy word Yoga derives from the sanskrit verb root “yuj” which means to “yoke” or “unite”.
 The union of the individual soul with the absolute cosmic soul is the goal of all Yoga practices.

 “Absolute contentment means a state of equanimity, tranquility and equilibrium.”

 – Bhagavad Gita